1. Can I pursue a Master’s degree in Anthropology at Tulane?

 6. What are my odds of admittance into the Tulane Anthropology Ph.D. program?

 This of course depends on your qualifications and the desire/ability of your particular potential faculty adviser to take on new graduate students.
 You should know that ours is a highly competitive program.
-For the 2014-2015 incoming graduate student class we had 108 applicants, and ultimately ended up admitting 9 students.

 7. Can I visit the Department?